+The CO2 correction concerns petrol and diesel passenger cars that conform to Euro 4 and on emission standards.

 Species profiles

 VOC Speciation

 The separation of NMVOCs into different compounds is given in Table 3.86a and Table 3.86b.
 The proposed fractions have been obtained from the literature (BUWAL, 1994; TNO, 1993; Volkswagen, 1989; Umweltbundesamt, 1996).
 The fractions in the Tables are applied to the total NMVOC emissions from conventional (pre Euro 1) or closed-loop-catalyst (Euro 1 and later) petrol passenger cars and light commercial vehicles, diesel passenger cars and light commercial vehicles, diesel heavy-duty vehicles and LPG passenger cars.
 A common speciation is proposed for diesel passenger cars and light commercial vehicles, regardless of the combustion concept (DI or IDI).